kuku0508/kuku_s_Note/kuku_s_note/文本/講義/類別資料分析/CDA Topic 1.md

 			"frameId": null,
 			"roundness": null,
 			"seed": 1845050593,
-			"version": 140,
+			"version": 229,
-			"versionNonce": 2052049633,
+			"versionNonce": 1517976399,
 			"isDeleted": false,
 			"boundElements": null,
-			"updated": 1713615265541,
+			"updated": 1713615442325,
 			"link": null,
 			"locked": false,
-			"text": "類別資料(Categorical Data)\n- A categorical variable has a measurement scale consisting of a set of categories", "rawText": "類別資料(Categorical Data)\n- A categorical variable has a measurement scale consisting of a set of categories", "fontSize": 20,
+			"text": "類別資料(Categorical Data)\n- A categorical variable has a measurement scale consisting of a set of categories\nFor example\n- yes or no\n- male or female\n- correct or incorrect\n- DPP or KMT", "rawText": "類別資料(Categorical Data)\n- A categorical variable has a measurement scale consisting of a set of categories\nFor example\n- yes or no\n- male or female\n- correct or incorrect\n- DPP or KMT", "fontSize": 20,
 			"fontFamily": 1,
 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "類別資料(Categorical Data)\n- A categorical variable has a measurement scale consisting of a set of categories", "lineHeight": 1.25
+			"originalText": "類別資料(Categorical Data)\n- A categorical variable has a measurement scale consisting of a set of categories\nFor example\n- yes or no\n- male or female\n- correct or incorrect\n- DPP or KMT", "lineHeight": 1.25
 		},
 		{